-Once a person commented on this Smoke Text Effect video that “You did nothing.
+Once a guy commented on this Smoke Text Effect video that “You did nothing.
 Just displaying text in front of a video.” and in one way, he was absolutely right.
 He also called it a ClickBait Title.
 That could also be true but my intentions were always clear.
 Educate, that’s it.
 Surely, both of these videos helped and encouraged me to build my career as a Youtube Insider but I tried my best in all my tutorials.
-But if you are interested in learning this animation then keep reading this out of syllabus story.
+But if you are interested in learning this animation then keep reading this out-of-syllabus story.

 Those Project Files were in MOV format because he created them in After Effects with a Transparent Background.
 You need to fulfill these requirements to try this animation effect in PowerPoint:

 - Microsoft Office 2010 or Later Version (32 Bit).